yaakovbeiss-zz/Guitar-Hero/project-proposal.md

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Howler.js` installed.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Howler.js`.
 Goals for the day:

-- Get a green bundle with `Browserify`
+- Get a yellow bundle with `Browserify`
 - Learn enough `Howler.js` deconstruct audio files
 - Learn Canvas to render an object